BxCppDev/bxdecay0/README.rst

 =======

-The first version of the Decay0  program was written in the early 90's by  Vladimir   Tretyak  and   collaborators,  using  the   Fortran  77 programming language and  the CERNLIB library.
+The first version of the Decay0  program was written in the early 90's by Volodymyr   Tretyak  and   collaborators,  using  the   Fortran  77 programming language and  the CERNLIB library.
 It  has been maintained and improved up to now (2020).